-Lunar New Year is often referred to as Chinese New Year, especially in the West, but the festival is celebrated in lots of countries and its name refers to the lunar cycle, from which the lunar calendar is based.
-Differing from the Gregorian calendar used in the western world, the lunar calendar is based around astronomical observations and, most importantly, the moon’s phases.
+Lunar New Year is often referred to as Chinese New Year, especially in the West, but the festival is celebrated in many countries, and its name refers to the lunar cycle based on the lunar calendar.
+Unlike the Gregorian calendar used in the western world, the lunar calendar is based on astronomical observations and, most importantly, the moon’s phases.

 When is Lunar New Year?